martyn82/handbook/docs/_pages/tactics/usability/runtime/maintain-model-of-user.md

 top: tactics
 grandparent: tactics-usability
 parent: tactics-usability-runtime
+excerpt: It determines the user's knowledge of the system, the user's behaviour in terms of expected response time, and other aspects specific to a user or a class of users.
 ---

 It determines the user's knowledge of the system, the user's behavior in terms of expected response time, and other aspects specific to a user or a class of